OpenMarch/OpenMarch/README.md

 - Two click follow-the-leader drill generation.
 - Support for all operating systems (as it's built in web frameworks).
 - Have an accompanying lightweight mobile app for sharing drill sheets/details with students.
-- Support reading MIDI and musicXML files for quick page staging and generation.
-  - Use open source tools for tempo detection.
 - Custom fields/floors with the ability to set custom checkpoints for coordinate references.

 ## What does OpenMarch use?